raleel/mythras-srd/0005_Combat.md

 Move: Provided one is not engaged with an opponent, the character can move any distance the Games Master deems suitable for the situation.

-#### Outmanoeuvre
+#### Outmaneuver

 The character can engage multiple opponents in a group Opposed Roll of Evade skills.
 Those who Fail to beat his roll cannot attack him in that Combat Round.
-See the section on Outmanoeuvring on page XX.
+See the section on Outmaneuvering on page XX.

 #### Ready Weapon